 About 92% of our carbon footprint is beyond our own operations and instead comes from our suppliers and in the patient use of our products.
 With this in mind, we will work across our full value chain to reduce carbon emissions, including building on our structured engagement programme with suppliers.

-Patient use contributes approximately 50% of our total climate impact.
+Patient use contributes approximately 55% of our total climate impact.
 This is because the current gas used in our metered-dose inhalers is a greenhouse gas.
 We’ve initiated an R&D programme to find an alternative, greener propellant for our rescue inhaler.
-Pre-clinical trials for this project have already begun, and if successful we expect to reduce the environmental impact of our rescue inhalers by at least 90%.
+Pre-clinical trials for this project have already begun, and if successful could reduce the environmental impact of our rescue inhalers by at least 90%.

 At the same time, we already have a range of low carbon dry powder inhalers where clinically appropriate for patients.
 Our latest generation of respiratory products are in a low carbon format, meaning they are without a propellant.
 An assessment by the Carbon Trust showed that the lifecycle carbon footprint of our dry powder inhalers is around 24 times lower than a propellant-based inhaler for one month’s treatment.

 We are now going further with this portfolio and are working with partners, including the Carbon Trust, to develop carbon neutral inhalers in the UK.
 We achieved the UK certification through starting to deliver a product-specific carbon reduction plan, and then offsetting the remaining carbon that cannot currently be reduced by supporting a reforestation or carbon removal project in Ghana.

 Our Sustainable Procurement Programme requires our suppliers to take action on carbon, power, heat, transport, water, waste and the sustainable, deforestation-free sourcing of materials.
 This includes a requirement to disclose emissions, set carbon reduction targets aligned with 1.5oC, and switch to renewable power and heat.